Social Security (United States): Tax on wages and self-employment income

 Benefits are funded by taxes imposed on wages of employees and self-employed persons.
-As explained below, in the case of employment, the employer and employee are each responsible for one half of the Social Security tax, with the employee's half being withheld from the employee's pay check.
-In the case of self-employed persons (i.e., independent contractors), the self-employed person is responsible for the entire amount of Social Security tax.
+As explained below, in the case of employment, the employer and employee are each responsible for one half of the Social Security tax associated with the employee, with the employee's half being withheld from the employee's pay check.
+In the case of self-employed persons (i.e., independent contractors), the self-employed person is responsible for the entire amount of Social Security tax associated with the self-employed person.

 The portion of taxes collected from the employee for Social Security are referred to as "trust fund taxes" and the employer is required to remit them to the government.
 These taxes take priority over everything, and represent the only debts of a corporation or LLC that can impose personal liability upon its officers or managers.
 A sole proprietor and officers of a corporation and managers of an LLC can be held personally liable for non-payment of the income tax and social security taxes whether or not actually collected from the employee.

 The Federal Insurance Contributions Act (FICA) (codified in the Internal Revenue Code) imposes a Social Security withholding tax equal to 6.20% of the gross wage amount, up to but not exceeding the Social Security Wage Base ($97,500 for 2007; $102,000 for 2008; and $106,800 for 2009, 2010, and 2011).
 The same 6.20% tax is imposed on employers.
-For 2011 and 2012, the employee's contribution was reduced to 4.2%, while the employer's portion remained at 6.2%.
-In 2012, the wage base increased to $110,100.
-In 2013, the wage base increased to $113,700.
+For 2011 and 2012, the employee's contribution was temporarily reduced to 4.2%, while the employer's portion remained at 6.2%.
+In 2024, the Social Security Wage Base (the upper limit on earnings taxed) increased to $168,600.
 For each calendar year for which the worker is assessed the FICA contribution, the SSA credits those wages as that year's covered wages.
 The income cutoff is adjusted yearly for inflation and other factors.

 A separate payroll tax of 1.45% of an employee's income is paid directly by the employer, and an additional 1.45% deducted from the employee's paycheck, yielding a total tax rate of 2.90%.
 There is no maximum limit on this portion of the tax.
-This portion of the tax is used to fund the Medicare program, which is primarily responsible for providing health benefits to retirees.
+This portion of the tax is used to fund the Medicare program, which is primarily responsible for providing health benefits to retirees and also pay benefits to those on disability.

-The Social Security tax rates from 1937–2010 can be accessed on the Social Security Administration's website.
+The changes in Social Security tax rates over time can be accessed on the SSA website.

 The combined tax rate of these two federal programs is 15.30% (7.65% paid by the employee and 7.65% paid by the employer).
 In 2011–2012 it temporarily dropped to 13.30% (5.65% paid by the employee and 7.65% paid by the employer).